wojtas000/Deep_Learning/README.md

 ## Recurrent Neural Networks

 `RNN` is folder for Convolutional Neural Network project from Deep Learning.
+The expiicit description of the project directory can be found in `RNN\\ReadMe.md` file

 # Repository contributors:
 - Mikołaj Zalewski